 Can we feed the dolphins?

 Definitely not!
-It’s terrible for their health and would ruin the unique friendship we have with which is based on a mutual curiosity and enjoyment of one another’s company, rather than food.
-Feeding wild dolphins (and most other species of wild animals) results in an increase in mortality rate and decrease in reproductive success.
+It’s terrible for their health and would ruin the unique friendship we have with them which is based on a mutual curiosity and enjoyment of one another’s company, rather than food.
+Feeding wild dolphins (and most other species of wild animals) results in an increased mortality rate and decrease in reproductive success.
 We have set up a project especially to raise awareness and combat this problem- for more information see our Keep Perth’s Dolphins and Sea Lions Wild- An Envirofund Project

 We have noticed that due to the open and stable nature of our boat, few passengers get sea sick, however everyone’s susceptibility to sea sickness is different.
 If you suspect sea sickness will be an issue for you we recommend the following: